 forgiveness through the blood of Christ -- These verses go with verse

-22. God allowed centuries of divinely sanctioned old
+22. God divinely sanctioned centuries of old

 (140c)